folio-org/okapi/doc/guide.md

 #### Security

+TODO -- This needs updating in light of FOLIO-160.

 There is extensive work going on in parallel to Okapi development, to establish and define security requirements for the entire Folio platform.